 Type name Description

 FM- Data type used to hold the memory address.
 On most platforms, this is normally

 STR_ADDR a C-pointer, but it may also be a pure integer type.

 For exam-

 ple, this

-type is defined as
+type is

-long inte-
+defined as long inte-

 ger on the

 56F8xxx

 platform

+where

-where the 24-bit
+the 24-bit

 addresses

 must be

-supported,

-but the
+supported, but the

+C-pointer

-C-pointer may be
+may be

-may be only 16
+only 16

 bits wide

 in some

 compiler

+configura-

-configura- tions.
+tions.
 FM- Data type used to hold the memory block size.

-STR_SIZE
+STR_SIZE Data type used to note the memory block size.

 It is re-

+quired

-quired that this
+that this

-that this type is un-
+type is un-

 signed and

-at least 16
+at least 16 bits wide

-bits wide

 integer.

 FM- Data type used as a general boolean type.

-STR_BOOL Data type used as a general boolean type.
+STR_BOOL

 This type

-is used

-only in
+is used only in

+zero/non-

-zero/non- zero con-
+zero con-

 ditions in

 the driver

 code.

-FM- STD ADDCM Data type used to hold the Application Command code.
+FM- Data type used to hold the Application Command code.

 STR_APPCM.
 Generally,

 this is an

 unsigned

 8-bit value.
-Data type wood to expect the Anglication Common dubte by fin

-FM- STR_APPCM.
-Data type used to create the Application Command data buffer.
+FM- Data type used to create the Application Command data buffer.

-Generally,
+STR_APPCM.

-this is an
+Generally, this is an

 unsigned

 8-bit value.
-Data transmost to hold the Application Common description le

-FM- STR_APPCM Data type used to hold the Application Command result code.
+FM- Data type used to hold the Application Command result code.

+STR_APPCM

-292 Generally, Chapter 3.
-Middleware
+292 Generally, Chapter 5.
+Miduleware

-this is an
+this is an unsigned

-unsigned

 8-bit value.